 The Internal Vice-President will submit a Committee Report given to SGA at-large at least two (2) regularly scheduled meetings before the end of the academic year.

 Clause C.

-The Internal Vice-President shall make nominations for SGA Standing and Ad-Hoc Committees by the third SGA meeting of the academic year.
+The Internal Vice-President will manage senators to Campus Senate and SGA committees .
+With consideration for senator’s preferences, experience, and scheduling before the third Senate meeting of the academic year.

 Clause D.

-The Internal Vice-President will make nominations for Campus Senate positions (both on the Senate and its Committees) before the third Senate meeting of the academic year.

-Clause E.

 On behalf of the Student Government Association, the Internal Vice-President shall organize public forums twice per semester.
 These forums must be open to all students and be held in a public location on campus.
 The Internal Vice-President shall ensure that all members of the Student Government Association attend at least one forum per semester.